Dry Skin vs Dehydrated Skin

 What is Dehydrated skin?

 In the top layer of the skin if there is not enough moisture in that top layer you have dehydrated skin.
 This dries your skin from the inside, which makes it more prone to structural damage, speeds up aging, and more prone to damage from free radical molecules.
+The skin will try to compensate from the lack of hydration by producing more oil.
+This can then become a haven for acne causing bacteria and you may see that you start breaking out.

 If you have dehydrated skin you could see these signs: